Gilaine-UOT/belly-button-challenge/README.md

 # belly-button-challenge

-It has been deployed a sample project to GitHub Pages available on https://gilaine-uot.github.io/belly-button-challenge/ with a interactive Dashboard.
+It has been deployed a sample project to GitHub Page available on https://gilaine-uot.github.io/belly-button-challenge/ with a interactive Dashboard.

 --------------------------------------------------------------------------------------------------------------------------